Lev Kamenev: Opposition to Trotsky

 In October 1924, Stalin proposed his new theory of Socialism in One Country in opposition to Trotsky's theory of Permanent revolution, while Trotsky published "Lessons of October," an extensive summary of the events of 1917.
-In the article, Trotsky described Zinoviev and Kamenev's opposition to the Bolshevik seizure of power in 1917, something that the two would have preferred left unmentioned.
-This started a new round of intra-party struggle, with Zinoviev and Kamenev once again allied with Stalin against Trotsky.
+In the article, Trotsky described Zinoviev and Kamenev's opposition to the Bolshevik seizure of power in 1917, which the two would have preferred to be left unmentioned.
+This started a new round of intra-party struggle, with Zinoviev and Kamenev again allied with Stalin against Trotsky.
 They and their supporters accused Trotsky of various mistakes and worse during the Russian Civil War.
 Trotsky was ill and unable to respond much to the criticism, and the triumvirate damaged Trotsky's military reputation so much that he was forced out of his ministerial post as People's Commissar of Army and Fleet Affairs and Chairman of the Revolutionary Military Council in January 1925.
 Zinoviev demanded Trotsky's expulsion from the Communist Party, but Stalin refused to go along with this and skillfully played the role of a moderate.

-At the XIVth Conference of the Communist Party in April 1925, Zinoviev and Kamenev found themselves in a minority when their motion to specify that socialism could only be achieved internationally was rejected, resulting in the triumvirate of recent years breaking up.
+At the 14th Conference of the Communist Party in April 1925, Zinoviev and Kamenev found themselves in a minority when their motion to specify that socialism could only be achieved internationally was rejected, resulting in the triumvirate of recent years breaking up.
 At this time, Stalin was moving more and more into a political alliance with Nikolai Bukharin and the Right Opposition, with Bukharin having elaborated on Stalin's Socialism in One Country policy, giving it a theoretical justification.

+One of Kamenev's last public acts while he was still a major figure in the soviet leadership was to read the story The Heart of a Dog, by Mikhail Bulgakov.
+He denounced it, saying "It's an acerbic broadside about the present age, and there can be absolutely no question of publishing it."
+The story was banned in the Soviet Union until 1987.

+According to Polish historian, Marian Kamil Dziewanowski, Kamenev was denied the position of Chairman of the Council of People's Commissars of the Soviet Union on Stalin's suggestion due to his Jewish origins.
+Stalin favoured Alexei Rykov and placed him in the position due to his Russian, peasant background.
+Conversely, Russian historian Roy Medvedev stated that Trotsky "undoubtedly would have been first among Lenin's deputies" given his authority in 1922 and noted that Kamenev lacked any personal desire to become Chairman upon Lenin's death.